idcybertechno/icyto-shakes/index.md

 ### Usage
 Using via CSS
-1. Include a stylesheet in your document <head>
+1. Include a stylesheet in your document &lt;head&gt;

 ### Markdown